theopenlane/core/internal/ent/taskrules/README.md

 ## Adding a new rule

 1. **Pick a rule ID** and add a constant in the rule-spec `*.go` file for that source entity, creating a new file if the entity does not have one yet.
-Rule IDs are unique across *all* YAML files — a duplicate panics at init.
+Rule IDs are unique across *all* YAML files.

 2. **Add the rule spec** to the appropriate `[]entx.TaskRuleSpec` slice, choosing `Expression` (fire once) or `EachElement` (fire per list item) and a `Trigger`.